Updated April 202615 min read

 Administrator Certification

-Every Private Care Agency License must designate an administrator who has completed the 0-hour certification program.
+Every Private Care Agency License must designate a qualified administrator or agency manager.

 Estimated Startup Costs (2026)